dxt9140/CS455/README.md

 Exit:

-    The program will exit once the spacebar has been pressed.
-Otherwise, it can be killed by the standard kill <pid> command.
-It runs under the "python" command name.
+    The program will now exit.
+You should manually exit the program.
+By using control + C or command + C. If it doesn't work, close terminal or command Prompt.
+    I tried to make it quit when user press ESC but there is some bug which we can fix later.

 Created 2/14/2018
 Initial Commit